MiragianCycle/OVIWrite/README.md

 ## 🎹 FEATURES

-- Unchained Creativity: Our NeoVim config liberates your writing process by focusing on plain text, freeing you from vendor lock-in for unparalleled flexibility.
+- **Unchained Creativity**: Our NeoVim config liberates your writing process by focusing on plain text, freeing you from vendor lock-in for unparalleled flexibility.
 Effortless Collaboration: Built-in version control using LazyGit ensures seamless tracking and collaborative writing experiences
-- Versatile Syntax Support: From LaTeX to Markdown and from Org-mode to Fountain, enjoy comprehensive syntax support for every writing endeavor—from reports and essays to screenplays and personal wikis
+- **Versatile Syntax Support**: From LaTeX to Markdown and from Org-mode to Fountain, enjoy comprehensive syntax support for every writing endeavor—from reports and essays to screenplays and personal wikis
-- Flawless Composition: Spellcheck, thesaurus, and dictionary tools integrated for a seamless writing experience
+- **Flawless Composition**: Spellcheck, thesaurus, and dictionary tools integrated for a seamless writing experience
-- Language Bridge: Embrace a built-in translator that effortlessly translates between English and a diverse range of languages, breaking down language barriers with ease.
+- **Language Bridge**: Embrace a built-in translator that effortlessly translates between English and a diverse range of languages, breaking down language barriers with ease.

 I use OVIWrite for the following use-cases: